amolnarfenton/Ruby/PLP1-intro.md

 ### Intro to Ruby

 Ruby is a high- level language that incorperates multiple programming paradigms such as functional, object-oriented and imperative.
-Since it is both a compiled and interprered language Ruby allows the code to be compiled in to bytecode and then interpreted by the virtual machine.
-It does not come with a virtual machine but a developer by the name of Koichi Sasada created a Yet Another Virtual Machine (YARV) with the purpose of reducing the processing time.
+Since it is both a compiled and interprered language Ruby allows the code to be compiled and then interpreted by the virtual machine.
+I'm not sure if Ruby needs a virtual machine but a developer by the name of Koichi Sasada did created Yet Another Virtual Machine (YARV) with the purpose of reducing the processing time.

 ### History